Get started with climaemet

 #> # tamax <dbl>, tpr <dbl>, stddv <dbl>, inso <dbl>, tss5cm <dbl>, pacutp <dbl>, tss20cm <dbl>

-Spatial objects: sf
+Spatial objects with sf

 library(ggplot2)